-It makes no sense having a personal trainer website without a booking system for potential customers as well as existing customers to book an appointment with you directly on your website.
+It makes no sense to have a personal trainer website without a booking system for potential customers as well as existing customers to book an appointment with you directly on your website.

 Make the booking process as simple and straightforward as possible.

-Amelia is a cost-effective WordPress solution that will make sure your bookings are managed 24/7 and your clients can make appointments at any time that is convenient for them.
+Amelia is a cost-effective WordPress booking software that will make sure your bookings are managed 24/7 and your clients can make appointments at any time that is convenient for them.

 People like to get informed when it comes to everything fitness-related, which is why you must equip your personal trainer website with a Blog Page.
 Your blog featuring the articles that you write will get you more traffic and therefore increase your conversion rate.

 You can also use videos that you’ve uploaded to Vimeo or YouTube as independent blog posts.
 It will gain even more traction for your fitness website.
 Use the Video Element to display your training sessions.

 Visitors landing on your personal training website must be able to get in touch with you, and they should be able to do it quickly and without too much hassle.
 They may need information about your rates, availability, training services, rescheduling, or any other type of information.

 A Form Element Place anywhere on your website will make an excellent contact page.
 You can create the contact page for every visitor will be able to find any contact detail they may be looking for: email addresses and telephone numbers for each of your trainers and social media links to your company as well as your trainers.

 Also, you could consider getting the contact page altogether and using the sidebar/footer area to add your contact information.
 This way you will have your contact info displayed on every page of your personal training website